 The drawback to using the sewing clips is that they are limited to what they can do, they can’t hold 3 layers together in the middle of a quilt like a pin can.
 They also aren’t going to be the best to use on smaller projects that take more intricate lines and tucks.

-You can find sewing clips in a variety of places, they are much more common and you can find a variety of prices/bundles.
-Sewing clips can be found is different formats.
-These are a great addition to any sewing box, whether it be a beginner or advanced.
+You can find sewing clips in a variety of places, such as sewing shops, Amazon and Hobbycraft and more.
+They are much more common and you can find a variety of prices/bundles.

 Sewing clips can range in price depending on where you are based in the world and if you have a local shop or not.
 Some places may cost a little more due to high demand, harder to get hold of and quality.